Residual test to search for microlensing signatures in strongly lensed gravitational wave signals: Analysis on lensed gravitational waves

 \subsection{Data generation and joint parameter estimation}

 We use \textsc{Pycbc}~\citep{alex_nitz_2024_10473621} to simulate 100 mock O4-like BBHs using the \textsc{IMRPhenomPv2} waveform model~\citep{hannam2014simple}.
 Next, we consider two lensing hypotheses to create two lensed signal pairs for each BBH.
 1) $\mathcal{H}_{\rm SL}$: a BBH is strongly lensed by a single macrolens producing two images, and 2) $\mathcal{H}_{\rm MLSL}$: a BBH is strongly lensed by the same macrolens in $\mathcal{H}_{\rm SL}$ and the two macroimages are further microlensed by stellar fields embedded in the macrolens.
 Thus, we generate a total of 100 pairs of strongly lensed GW signals ($h^{\rm inj}_{\rm SL, 1}, h^{\rm inj}_{\rm SL, 2}$) and 100 pairs of strongly lensed and microlensed GW signals ($h^{\rm inj}_{\rm MLSL, 1}, h^{\rm inj}_{\rm MLSL, 2}$) as injections.
 Note that the lensing effect in $\mathcal{H}_{\rm SL}$ is well described by $F_{\rm geo}(f)$ in Eq.~\eqref{Fgeo}, while, for $\mathcal{H}_{\rm MLSL}$ the amplification factor corresponds to $F(f)$ in Eq.~\eqref{af} with Eq.~\eqref{microfermat}.
+Table~\ref{tab:params} summarizes the main parameter distributions and ranges used to generate strongly lensed and microlensed waveforms.
 Further details on the data generation process can be found in Appendix~\ref{app:mock_data}.

 We inject all the lensed signals into the aLIGO-Hanford, aLIGO-Livingston, and Advanced Virgo with stationary Gaussian noises $n$ simulated using the O4 design sensitivity PSD~\citep{abbott2020prospects}.~\footnote{The PSD data were obtained from the LIGO Document Control Center (DCC) under document LIGO-T2000012, available at https://dcc.ligo.org/LIGO-T2000012/public.} Also, when assessing future prospects, we use the simulated PSD of LIGO O5~\footnote{The expected O5 PSD data for each detector used for joint parameter estimations can be found from $\textsc{Pycbc.psd}$ package~\citep{alex_nitz_2022_6912865}.}~\citep{abbott2020prospects}.
-We only consider signals with a network signal-to-noise ratio (SNRs) higher than the threshold value $\rho_{\rm net} =12$.
+We only consider signals with a network signal-to-noise ratio (SNRs) higher than the threshold value $\rho_{\rm net} =12$, following \cite{shan2023microlensing}.

 To analyze the 200 pairs of lensed GW signals, we use the \textsc{Golum} pipeline~\citep{janquart2021fast,janquart2023return}.
 The joint likelihood function in the pipeline assumes that the two input GW signals are from the same source and solely strongly lensed, implying that microlensing effects are unaccounted for.